AstroJacobLi/mrf/docs/source/guide/install.rst

 Install from source code
 ------------------------
+The source code of ``mrf`` is stored in GitHub repo https://github.com/AstroJacobLi/mrf.
 If you have configured ``git`` in your computer, you can make a new directory for this package and then clone the GitHub repository locally.

 .. code-block:: bash